 What is musculoskeletal oncology?

 Musculoskeletal oncology is an orthopaedic surgery sub-specialty.
-This field of medicine involves the diagnosis and treatment of abnormal growths of the bones and soft tissues³ of the musculoskeletal system¹.
+This field of medicine, practiced by orthopaedic surgeons, involves the diagnosis and treatment of abnormal growths of the bones and soft tissues³ of the musculoskeletal system¹.

 What conditions are treated in the field of musculoskeletal oncology?